Current Economic Situation in Singapore

 The PSA categorizes all digital currencies as digital payment tokens (DPTs), while MAS recognizes Bitcoin and Ethereum as cryptocurrencies.
 This made cryptocurrencies legal assets to be treated similarly to other asset classes.

 In a bid to tackle money laundering and terrorism financing, the MAS issued Notice PSN01 and PSN02 (the Crypto Travel Rule, as it is popularly called).
-These notices detail the guidelines pertaining to Anti-Money Laundering (AML) and combating the financing of terrorism (CFT) for DPT service providers.
+These notices detailed the guidelines about Anti-Money Laundering (AML) and combating the financing of terrorism (CFT) for DPT service providers.

 However, both PSN01 and PSN02 were canceled on April 4, 2024, as the MAS decided to expand the scope of the regulated payment services.
 Their requirements, however, were incorporated into a broader set of regulations.